vinit-modi/Django-Password-Generator/README.md

 • The app will run in the browser and feature dynamically updated HTML and CSS powered by the Django code. <br />

 ### Built With
-I had fun while making this website with django environment. also we all know the power of Bootstrap
+I had fun while making this website with django environment.
+Also we all know the power of Bootstrap.
 * [Bootstrap](https://getbootstrap.com)
 * [Django](https://www.djangoproject.com/)